m3o/m3o-go/examples/user/README.md

 	"go.m3o.com/user"
 )

-// Read a session by the session id.
-In the event it has expired or is not found and error is returned. func ReadAsessionByTheSessionId() {
+// Login using username or email.
+The response will return a new session for successful login,
+// 401 in the case of login failure and 500 for any other error func LogAuserIn() {
 	userService := user.NewUserService(os.Getenv("M3O_API_TOKEN"))
-	rsp, err := userService.ReadSession(&user.ReadSessionRequest{
+	rsp, err := userService.Login(&user.LoginRequest{
-		SessionId: "df91a612-5b24-4634-99ff-240220ab8f55",
+		Email: "joe@example.com",
+Password: "Password1",

 	})
 	fmt.Println(rsp, err)